microsoft/vscode-docs/docs/editor/profiles.md

 ## Uses for Profiles

 Profiles are a great way to customize VS Code to better fit your needs.
-In this section we'll look at some common use cases for profiles.
+In this section, we'll look at some common use cases for profiles.

-Since profiles are rememberd per workspace they are a great way to customize VS Code for a specific programming language.
-For example, you can create a JavaScript frontend profile that includes the extensions, settings and customisations you use for JavaScript development in one workspace, and have a Python backend profile that includes the extensions, settings and customisations you use for Python development active in another workspace.
-Using this approach you can easily switch between workspaces and always have VS Code configured the right way.
+Since profiles are rememberd per workspace, they are a great way to customize VS Code for a specific programming language.
+For example, you can create a JavaScript frontend profile that includes the extensions, settings, and customisations you use for JavaScript development in one workspace, and have a Python backend profile that includes the extensions, settings, and customisations you use for Python development in another workspace.
+Using this approach, you can easily switch between workspaces and always have VS Code configured the right way.

+### Demos

 When doing a demo, you can use a profile to set up a specific configuration for your demo.
 For example, you can create a profile with a specific set of extensions and settings like zoom level, font size, and color theme.
-By doing this, a demo will not mess up your normal VS Code setup.
+By doing this, a demo will not mess up your normal VS Code setup and you can customize VS Code for better visibility during your presentation.

 ### Education